Bobby Murcer: New York Yankees (1979–83)

-On opening day in 1981 vs Texas, Murcer hit a pinch-hit grand slam at Yankee Stadium.
+On Opening Day in 1981 vs Texas, Murcer hit a pinch-hit grand slam at Yankee Stadium.
 Alfonso Soriano and Russ Derry are the only other two Yankees to achieve that feat.
-On September 26, 1981, he hit a three-run pinch-hit homer in the 9th inning in a 6–4 Yankee win over Baltimore.
+On September 26, 1981, he hit a three-run pinch-hit homer in the ninth inning in a 6–4 Yankee win over Baltimore.
 In 1981, he led the pinch hitters of the American League with three home runs and 12 RBIs.
 He also led the club in slugging percentage (.470).
 He finished the season by batting as designated hitter in the 1981 World Series.

 Prior to the 1982 season, Murcer signed a three-year, $1.12 million contract with the Yankees.
-On July 28, 1982, Murcer hit a 3-run pinch-hit home run to defeat the Detroit Tigers.
+On July 28, 1982, Murcer hit a three-run pinch-hit home run to defeat the Detroit Tigers.

 On June 1, 1983, Murcer hit his 100th home run at Yankee Stadium, which was the 252nd and final home run of his career.
 His retirement on June 20, 1983, was hastened by the Yankees wanting to bring up rookie first baseman/outfielder Don Mattingly.
-Murcer, fittingly, was the last active player to have been a playing teammate of Mickey Mantle.
-His final game came on June 11, 1983.
-On August 7, 1983, the Yankees honored his years in pinstripes with "Bobby Murcer Day".
-Since baseball's contracts are guaranteed Murcer collected the remainder of his contract (estimated at $360,000 a year) through 1984.

-A 1985 comeback attempt ended after four minor league games where Murcer went 1 for 12 before suffering a shoulder injury.
+Murcer was the last active player to have been a playing teammate of Mickey Mantle.
+His final game came on June 11, and on August 7, 1983, the Yankees honored him with "Bobby Murcer Day".
+Since baseball's contracts are guaranteed, Murcer collected the remainder of his contract (estimated at $360,000 a year) through 1984.
+A 1985 comeback attempt ended after four minor league games in which Murcer went 1 for 12 before suffering a shoulder injury.